-Jeremy Conner's Pecan Sad Cake with Honey Glazed Pecans and Homemade Vanilla Ice Cream
+Jeremy Conner's Pecan Sad Cake with Homemade Vanilla Ice Cream

 - 2 cup biscuit baking mix

 - 1 lb light brown sugar

 - 4 eggs

 - 1 teaspoon vanilla extract

 - 1 cup Cane River pecan pieces

 - 1 cup Cane River Honey Glazed Pecans, roughly chopped